unioslo/zabbix-cli/docs/guide/installation.md

 # Installation

-The application is primarily distributed with `pip`, but other installation methods are available.
+The application is primarily distributed with `pip`, but other installation methods are also available.

 ## Install